-The City anticipates using unappropriated fund balance to support capital projects recommending in the community's master plan, known as the Belle Meade Together Plan.
-The priority is for traffic calming improvements throughout the community to reduce speeding and improve safety for both motorists and pedestrians.
-During the fiscal year 2024, project engineers will deliver a traffic analysis report and conceptual designs from a dozen or more road segments.
-Additionally, the City intends to begin final design and construction of major improvements to a high-priority section of Belle Meade Boulevard in the fiscal year 2024.
-Additionally, the other top priority road segments are anticipated to have their conceptual designs approved to progress toward final design and development of construction plans and bid documents.
+The City anticipates using unappropriated fund balance to support capital projects recommended in the community's master plan, known as the Belle Meade Together Plan.
+The top priority is for traffic calming improvements throughout the community to reduce speeding and improve safety for both motorists and pedestrians.
+During the fiscal year 2024, project engineers delivered a traffic analysis report and conceptual designs from a dozen or more road segments.
+From those, West Tyne Boulevard and Lynwood Blvd have been selected for installation of traffic calming islands, expected to be designed and constructed in 2025.
+Additionally, the City continues to develop design and construction plans for a new pedestrian pathway to improve safety along Belle Meade Boulevard.